Severe Thunderstorm Warning issued for Belmont, Guernsey, Monroe, Noble by NWS - NewsBreak

 Severe Thunderstorm Warning issued for Belmont, Guernsey, Monroe, Noble by NWS

-Effective: 2021-08-10 14:12:00 EDT Expires: 2021-08-10 15:00:00 EDT Urgency: Immediate Severity: Severe Certainty: Observed Instruction: For your protection move to an interior room on the lowest floor of a building.
+Effective: 2021-08-10 14:18:00 EDT Expires: 2021-08-10 15:00:00 EDT Urgency: Immediate Severity: Severe Certainty: Observed Instruction: For your protection move to an interior room on the lowest floor of a building.
 Torrential rainfall is occurring with this storm, and may lead to flash flooding.
 Do not drive your vehicle through flooded roadways.
 Please report severe weather by calling 412-262-1988, posting to the NWS Pittsburgh Facebook page, or using Twitter @NWSPITTSBURGH.
-Target Area: Belmont; Guernsey; Monroe; Noble The National Weather Service in Pittsburgh has issued a * Severe Thunderstorm Warning for Southeastern Guernsey County in east central Ohio Northern Monroe County in east central Ohio Southern Belmont County in east central Ohio Northeastern Noble County in east central Ohio * Until 300 PM EDT. * At 212 PM EDT, a severe thunderstorm was located near Barnesville, moving east at 30 mph.
+Target Area: Belmont; Guernsey; Monroe; Noble A SEVERE THUNDERSTORM WARNING REMAINS IN EFFECT UNTIL 300 PM EDT FOR SOUTHEASTERN GUERNSEY...NORTHERN MONROE...SOUTHERN BELMONT AND NORTHEASTERN NOBLE COUNTIES At 218 PM EDT, a severe thunderstorm was located over Barnesville, moving east at 30 mph.
 HAZARD...60 mph wind gusts and quarter size hail.
 SOURCE...Radar indicated.
 IMPACT...Minor hail damage to vehicles is possible.
-Expect wind damage to trees and power lines, resulting in some power outages. * Locations impacted include Bellaire, Barnesville, Shadyside, Powhatan Point, Bethesda, Belmont, Beallsville, Clarington, Neffs, Jerusalem, Wilson, and Cameron.
+Expect wind damage to trees and power lines, resulting in some power outages.
+Locations impacted include Bellaire, Barnesville, Shadyside, Powhatan Point, Bethesda, Belmont, Beallsville, Clarington, Neffs, Jerusalem, Wilson, and Cameron.
 HAIL THREAT...RADAR INDICATED MAX HAIL SIZE...1.00 IN WIND THREAT...RADAR INDICATED MAX WIND GUST...60 MPHalerts.weather.gov

 Comments / 0